9 Things Your Financial To-Do-List Should Include

 8. Bone Up on How This Year's Tax Law Changes Will Affect You

-You don't have to be a tax guru, but having an idea of new changes in the tax laws will help ensure you don't pay any more taxes than necessary.
+You don't have to be a tax guru, but having an idea of new changes in the tax laws will help you ensure that you don't pay any more taxes than necessary.
 For instance, have the limits on IRA contributions been raised?

 9. Tweak Your Income Tax Withholding

-If your situation has changed (you got married or divorced, had a child, lost a dependent, bought a house, had a big change in income, owed taxes last year, or got a large refund) you should redo your W-4.
+If your situation has changed (for example, you got married or divorced, had a child, lost a dependent, bought a house, had a big change in income, owed taxes last year, or got a large refund) you should redo your W-4.
 If you have changes to make to your W-4 concerning filing status or the number of dependents, you might also want to take the opportunity to review and update your beneficiaries and your will.

 The Annual Financial To-Do-List Bottom Line

-You certainly don't have to complete these to-do's all at once the first week of the new year, but tackling a few each week will have you in good shape quickly, and you'll feel more in control of your financial situation.
+You certainly don't have to complete these to-do's all at once in the first week of the new year, but tackling a few each week will have you in good shape quickly, and you'll feel more in control of your financial situation.